Eating Late Night Has These 7 Effects On Your Health

 There were two windows of feeding.
 One was during the day when the mice were most active.
 The other was when the mice slept.

-Their findings showed that the timing of meals may have significant effects on memory and learned behavior.
+Their findings showed that the timing of meals may significantly affect memory and learned behavior.

 The mice who ate while they should have been sleeping impaired molecules involved in memory formation.